School Bus Driver

 I asked you a question about leaving bus running in reverse or with a full bus of children and you said use aide or helper I have nobody to help.
 I am alone help comes later I walk kids in to school alone.
 I thought this was a wac or state law.

-Asked by luckyrose over 11 years ago
+Asked by luckyrose almost 12 years ago

 In my district, special needs buses have to have two people on board, the driver and the aide.
 I was speaking only from personal experience.
 I've also had other bus drivers help me and I help them as well on checking the reverse and rear lights.
 Here in my district, we do not get off our buses to walk students into school.
 The only time we are to be off our buses with students on board is to operate the lift.
 Thats why special needs buses will have an aide and a driver on board in order to help manage the situation.

-Asked by Frustrated Parent almost 11 years ago
+Asked by jessica almost 11 years ago